pi-star-2025/pi_star/eye_candy_os.md

 These teeth describe perfectly how your heart beats, and how light falls into your body.
 It's also the pattern of "white noise".

+##

+When walking, the heart will pound to the achilles.

+Whereas the backs of knee air mimic the backs of eye air perfectly, the achilles mimics the ear pressure perfectly.

+Bc ears are used for flying, the ears can be used to lift the body off the ground using the achilles.

+...

+The smile can also be used to catch two points of the heartbeat.

+It can dance all around you, once you catch it.